Tim Hicks

 Tim Hicks (born August 22, 1979) is a Canadian country music singer-songwriter from St. Catharines, Ontario.
 Since releasing his debut single "Get By" in 2012, he has had eighteen top ten hits on the Canada Country chart.
-His songs include: Throw Down, 5:01, Shake These Walls, and New Tattoo.
+His albums include: Throw Down, 5:01, Shake These Walls, and New Tattoo.

 Hicks has earned four nominations for the JUNO Awards.
-He has also won a CCMA Award, earned two platinum selling singles, seven gold singles ("Loud" is one), one gold album, and two No. 1 chart topping singles including "What A Song Should Do", and "No Truck Song".
+He has also won a CCMA Award, earned two platinum selling singles, seven gold singles ("Loud" is one), one gold album, and two No. 1 chart topping singles including "What a Song Should Do", and "No Truck Song".

 Personal life

 At the age of six, Hicks started taking music lessons at the Ontario Conservatory of Music in Niagara Falls.
 Tim is married to Amanda Hicks, and they have 2 children.
-Tim Hicks currently splits his time between Nashville and his hometown in Ontario.

 In 2002, Hicks graduated from the University of Waterloo with a bachelor's in Psychology.
 During his time at the University of Waterloo, Hicks spent his spare time playing at open mic nights across the Waterloo Region.